 Romans 9:13 As it is written, "Jacob have I loved, but Esau have I hated."

-Romans 9:15-16 For He said to Moses, "I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion."
-For then is it not of him that wills, nor of him that runs, but of God that shows mercy.
+Romans 9:15-16 For He says to Moses, "I will have mercy on whomever I will have mercy, and I will have compassion on whomever I will have compassion."
+So then is it not of him who wills, nor of him who runs, but of God who shows mercy.

 You are sitting here because of God's mercy.
 You are sitting here because of God's grace!
 You are sitting here because God exercised His will; and He said, "I want you, and I want you, and I want you."
 You might have been the most rotten person in your neighborhood; but, for whatever reasons, He wanted you!
 And so He said, "You have I loved.
 Your next door neighbor have I hated."

 Now, we understand that "hate" here is not an emotional quality.
 It's just showing the distinction between God's choice of you and some other person.
 So we have nothing—absolutely nothing—to brag of before God.
 It was simply, purely, absolutely, His purpose that made you sitting here, rather than elsewhere.